 For additional information, please listen to the podcasts listed below:

-On Campus Graduate Counseling Program Admissions FAQs with Dr. Tammy Cashwell, Chair of the Department of Counseling Graduate Admissions Committee
+Full time on campus Graduate Counseling Program Admissions FAQs with Dr. Tammy Cashwell, Chair of the Department of Counseling Graduate Admissions Committee

 Online Graduate Counseling and Human Services Program Admissions FAQs with Mary Katherine Newsome, Admissions and Student Support Manager for the Department of Counseling